 Willow Park Ecology Centre serves the Greater Toronto Area, including Halton and Peel schools.
 Our curriculum-linked programming follows the teaching model of the Forest School Canada to foster rich learning experiences, ecological literacy, and healthy living by connecting children to nature.

-Education Program Structure
+Education Nature Program Choices:

 Education Program Overview Per Grade Level